kschwi/StandardCplusplus/README.md

 # Standard C++ for Arduino

+# This Fork

-This implementation targets Arduino Uno since Due does have a proper GNU stdlib implementation (as well as ESP8266/ESP32).
+This implementation targets Arduino Uno since Due does have a proper GNU stdlib implementation, so do ESP8266 and ESP32.

 Contributions welcome.
 I am always active on Github and will accept pull requests promptly.

+Folllowing is the README from the original SGSSGene/StandardCplusplus project.

 ## What is this?